Suggested Reading:

 This Day, the Thirteenth Day of November

-St. Didacus, confessor, of the Order of
+St. Didacus, confessor, of

-Friars Minor, whose birthday occurred on the twelfth of this month.
+the Order of Friars Minor, whose birthday occurred on the

-At Ravenna, the birthday of the holy martyrs
+At Ravenna, the birthday of the holy

-Valentine, Solutor and Victor, who suffered under the emperor
+martyrs Valentine, Solutor and Victor, who suffered

-At Aix, in Province, St. Matrius, a most
+At Aix, in Province, St. Mitrius,

-renowned martyr.
+a most renowned martyr.

-At Caesarea, in Palestine, the martyrdom of the Saints Antoninus,
+At Caesarea, in Palestine, the martyrdom of the

-Galerius Maximian, and burned alive, while the others, for boldly
+Maximian, and burned alive, while the others, for boldly

 reproaching the governor Firmilian for his idolatry in sacrificing